xsscx/srd/dmg/README.md

 # Example DMG Files to side-load on Cryptex File System for Apple Security Research Device
 -----------
 Cryptex with Working code examples already Compiled, Signed and Hand-Rolled with Care into a precious cryptex for your consumption.
-Also included is debugserver with the signed entitlement and other goodies to you get thinking.
+Also included is debugserver with the signed entitlement and other goodies to you get thinking... reminder.. we're still sorting out debugserver and there is no working example.. so if you are the first to get it working on the SRD, please put together a PR with the details...
+We are all BLIND, so share the knopwledge!!

 Example DMG's for multiple Toolchains and iOS Flavors...